-There is a lot to learn, even before you get started at law school.
-Fortunately, there is a virtually limitless number of pre-law blogs and websites that can help you learn about the trials and tribulations of law school; new developments in the law; tips on preparing for a successful legal practice; the challenges faced by woman and minorities in law school and the workplace; and topics of interest to those focused on a particular area of practice.
+There is a lot to learn about the legal field, even before you get started at law school.
+Fortunately, there is a virtually limitless number of pre-law blogs and websites that can help you learn about things like:

 Although the blog or website that presents the best information in a format you find appealing is highly personal, there are a number of pre-law blogs and websites that are highly regarded by just about everyone.
 The following article provides a quick overview of some of these resources.

 Planning for Law School

 Before beginning your legal education, your primary legal interest will be choosing between law schools.
 Fortunately, there are resources focused on precisely this question.
 The most commonly cited authority for this is the U.S. News & World Report law school rankings.

 The rankings will provide some general insight into the reputation of individual schools and provides some limited analysis, but you may want to learn more about what makes one law school a better fit than another.